paritytech/subxt/RELEASING.md

     dev dependencies (and `--allow-dirty` to ignore the git changes as a result) to publish it.

     So, first install `cargo hack` with `cargo install cargo hack`.
-Next, you can run something like the following command to publish each crate in the required order (allowing a little time inbetween each to let `crates.io` catch up) with what we've published).
+Next, you can run something like the following command to publish each crate in the required order (allowing a little time in between each to let `crates.io` catch up with what we've published).

     ```